 Initial awareness is raised by playing the Stronger Together video as part of the recruitment process.
-Additional Stronger Together resources, including advisory posters and leaflets, are placed in prominent positions within all of our locations.
+Additional Stronger Together resources, including advisory posters and leaflets, are placed in prominent positions within all of our locations; and the internal audit process ensures consistent delivery in this.

-A temporary worker's welfare also forms an essential part of the initial interview process and then the ongoing relationship that we have with them.
-Workers will be encouraged to report any concerns that they have at any time during their relationship with us, including confidential issues.
+A temporary worker's welfare also forms an essential part of the initial interview process and then the ongoing relationship that Gi Group has with them.
+Workers will be encouraged to report any concerns that they have at any time during their relationship with Gi Group, including confidential issues.

-We also provide formal communication channels via worker interviews during the internal audit process, central satisfaction surveys and our modern slavery helpline.
+Gi Group also provides formal communication channels via worker interviews during the internal audit process (90 interviews in 2019), central satisfaction surveys and the Gi Group modern slavery helpline.

-Our time and attendance systems safeguard against worker substitution.
-Processes are in place to identify duplicate bank accounts and home addresses to support the existing monitoring carried out by the payroll team.
+The Gi Group time and attendance systems safeguard against worker substitution.
+Processes are in place to identify duplicate bank accounts and home addresses to support the existing monitoring carried out by the payroll team; and worker landlord information is gathered, reviewed and concerns escalated where necessary.